wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

 under the ``system/ros2/domain_id`` entry.

-If the output of the ``ros2 topic list`` command shows that there are some
-|ros| topics missing (see the :ref:`verify-ros-topics` section for a list of topics),
-there might be an issue with your installation of the |clearpath_robotics|
+If the output of the ``ros2 topic list`` command shows that there are some ROS 2 topics missing (see the :ref:`verify-ros-topics` section for a list of topics), there might be an issue with your installation of the Clearpath Robotics services.
-services.
 In this case, you can check whether the required services are up and running.
-These services are responsible for parsing the ``robot.yaml`` file and for staring the required |ros| nodes.
+These services are responsible for parsing the ``robot.yaml`` file and for staring the required ROS 2 nodes.

 .. code-block:: bash